Simple shell meant to be compatible with bash with added usability.

 Design principles

-fish but POSIX-compliant and retrocompatible with bash.
 This is made to be minimalist, useful out-of-the box, and unintrusive.
+I want a shell that can do what I want to do as fast as possible with the least hassle and verbosity possible.
 You can leave your default bashrc and it'll work (planned).